YeOldeGent/YeOldeGent.github.io/index.md

 [CS402 Android Development - Simple TOTP App] (https://github.com/YeOldeGent/CS402_Final_Project)
 My role on this project was to ensure a smooth user experience with the UI.

-[CS361 Introduction to the Theory of Computation - NonDeterministic Finite Automota] (https://github.com/YeOldeGent/Nondeterministic_Finite_Automata)
+[CS361 Introduction to the Theory of Computation - NonDeterministic Finite Automota] (https://github.com/YeOldeGent/Nondeterministic_Finite_Automata)\n
 This project was a rough one with many complications.
-Most notibly, avoiding spaghetti code.
-(this version is incomplete so the university does not get mad at me)
+Most notibly, avoiding spaghetti code.\n (this version is incomplete so the university does not get mad at me)